-NOTE: Crossbars are offered by Mopar® accessories.
+NOTE: Metal rails/crossbars are offered by Mopar® accessories.
+See your authorized dealer.

-External racks do not increase the total load carrying 3 capacity of the vehicle.
+External racks do not increase the total load carrying capacity of the vehicle.
 Be sure that the total occupant and luggage load inside the vehicle, plus the load on the luggage rack, do not exceed the maximum vehicle load capacity.